THIS IS JUST AN EXAMPLE OF THE FTP INSTRUCTIONS FOR DOWNLOAD.

 4. If you have ftp problems:

-If you have any problems, try first to ftp from a different site (like
+If you have any problems, try first to ftp something else from another

-With hundreds of ftp transfers, only a handful of sites had problems,
+With thousands of ftp transfers, only a handful of sites had problems,

-and all were internal proxy server issues that were resolved internally.
+and all were local restrictions that were resolved internally.

-MVS, because translation from ASCII to EBCDIC varies between uploading
+to MVS, because translation from ASCII to EBCDIC varies between

-packages, and you may have to globally edit the uploaded EBCDIC text
+uploading packages, and you may have to globally edit the uploaded

-with country-unique characters (US Dollar Sign versus English Pound).
+EBCDIC text with country-unique characters (US Dollar Sign versus

-dataset in your PGM=IEBUPDTE job to create the MXG Source PDS:
+the //SYSIN dataset in your PGM=IEBUPDTE job to create the MXG

 //STEP1 EXEC PGM=IEBUPDTE,PARM=NEW